benbuzz790/bots/README.md

 response = bot.respond("Create a Flask app in app.py")
 ```

 The agent can now call those tools.
-You don't write schemas or wrappersâ€”just pass the functions.
+You don't write schemas or wrappers—just pass the functions.
 Save the bot's state when you want to preserve context:

 ```python